 Sharon Vermeer, CDM, CFPP

-This year’s recipient, Sharon Vermeer, CDM, CFPP, started her volunteer career by way of presenting at one the local chapter meetings and has continued to serve the chapter throughout the years in various capacities, starting with the secretary role and eventually working her way up the chapter president.
-More recently, Sharon has also been active in helping struggling chapters by reaching out to ANFP dropped members to help figure out how we can keep them in our profession.
+Sharon Vermeer, CDM, CFPP, has been the Food Services Director for Orange City Area Health System for 27 years, where she oversees three different kitchens.
+She started her volunteer career by way of presenting at one of the local chapter meetings and has continued to serve the chapter throughout the years in various capacities, starting with the secretary role and eventually working her way up to chapter president.
+More recently, Sharon has been helping struggling chapters by reaching out to lapsed members to determine how we can keep them in the foodservice profession, specifically as CDM, CFPPs.
 She’s quick to jump in and lend a hand wherever needed, including training new chapter board members as well as mentoring many individuals through their educational pursuits.
 She generously shares and seeks out new ideas from fellow CDM, CFPP’s to help navigate the changing healthcare environment.

-Sharon has also been active at the national level for many years starting as a member of the government affairs committee.
-In 2012, Sharon was appointed to her first role on the National level as a director at large.
-From that point on, she was appointed to Board positions including treasurer and was eventually appointed to the role of National chair in 2018.
+Sharon has also been active at the national level for many years starting as a member of the Government Affairs committee.
+In 2012, Sharon was appointed to her first role at the National level as a Director at Large.
+From that point on, she was appointed to Board positions including Treasurer and was eventually appointed to the role of National Chair in 2018.
 She is currently serving on the Leadership Development Committee as a past chair.

 View Sharon's Acceptance Speech